 Setup requires an interplay between the app and the speaker.
 Once the app completes setup, the Mojo will ding, and the app will ask if you heard the sound.
 You can press “Try Again,” or “yes.”
 If you press “Try Again” the Mojo will ding again.
 When finished press “Yes >.”
 You will then need to tell the app where the device is going to be used: attic, backyard, basement, bathroom, bedroom, den, dining room, entryway, family room, front yard, garage, hallway, kitchen, living room, master bedroom, office, shed, or add custom room.

-You can link music services such as Google Play Music (Free Service), Pandora, YouTube Music and Spotify.
-The speaker was incredibly responsive, and the commands were easy to discover/utilize.
-The app will teach you many of the commands: Increase/decrease volume, set the volume to a certain percentage, play some music, ask the assistant to tell me about my day, set the timer, tell me a joke, and so much more.
 My kids and I had had a great time when we realized that we could ask what sounds animals make.
 You cannot ask the assistant to mute the sound.
 Instead, you will have to press the button yourself.
 Some other speakers will allow you to mute the speaker, but I did not miss the feature.
 I asked the Mojo the following questions, and it told me that it could not verify my voice: “What’s my address, what’s my wife’s name, how many children do I have, what’s my phone number?”
 Interestingly, it did not know the information about me.
 I did not yet realize that the app setup was only partially complete.
 I was able to add my address, work address, phone number into the app.

 For example, when all four of the white LEDs are fully illuminated, this represents 100% volume.
 If you swipe left the right LED will dim, extinguish and this will continue down the bank of LED until there is no sound.
 You do not have to lift your finger from the surface to change the volume.
 Instead, imagine that this is a slider bar that you can adjust.
 There is a mute button across the front, which has a really nice click-feel.
 If you press the mute button, all of the LED will turn red and the assistant will alert you that the microphone is muted.
 Press this again, and the assistant will alert you that the “microphone is back on.”

 If you have multiple speakers (I only have one), you can use each to play songs independently, or you can link them to play the same music.
 A single speaker may not be big enough for an outdoor venue, but multiple speakers positioned throughout the venue can give you the sound you need.
 A single device is perfect for a dorm, office, living room or general listening.
 From near quiet to full volume, the device did not sound tinny, nor harsh/buzzing.
 At full volume, my kids and I loved to have dance parties in the living room.
 I do not currently have an August lock, a Nest thermostat, Wemo, or many of the other Google Assistant powered devices.
 Additionally, I was unable to use apps like Amazon Prime Music.
 You can link the speaker by Bluetooth mode and use some of those extra app features.

 With the Mojo, I say “Hey Google lock my front door,” or “is my front door locked,” and this is done.
 Similarly, I have to ask Alexa to ask Vivint to change my thermostat versus asking google to increase/decrease the temperature of my downstairs/upstairs thermostat.
 The rapid integration does give this a leg-up over the Amazon devices.
 The speaker, similar to the Amazon Echo is dependent upon a power source and is not designed to be a portable system.
 However, I feel that the Mojo missed out on the charging cable opportunity.

 In summary, the Zolo Moho device from Anker is a steal at the sub-$50 level.
 For a price compatible with the Google Home Mini, you get a Google-integrated speaker, better sound and similar ability to interact with your home.
 I would rate the Zolo Mojo at 4.5/5 stars, losing points for the charger.
 The remainder of the review proved positive, refreshing and exciting.
 The decision to buy at least one of the Mojo speakers should be a no-brainer.
 The ability to link them together seems even more exciting.